Timbar09/todo-x-factr/README.md

 - **Task Scheduling:** Implement the ability to schedule tasks for future dates.
 - **Search Functionality:** Add a feature to search through tasks.
 - **Notifications:** Implement notifications to alert users about task deadlines or updates.
+- **Responsive Design:** Implement CSS media queries to ensure the app is fully responsive on larger screens, providing an optimal viewing experience across all devices.
+- **Drag and Drop:** Introduce drag and drop functionality for task items, allowing users to easily reorder tasks according to priority.
+- **Task Prioritization:** Enable task prioritization, allowing users to mark tasks as high, medium, or low priority.
+- **Internationalization:** Prepare the app for internationalization, planning to support multiple languages to cater to a global audience.

 ## Running Locally